 You might also consider moving your contact information to the top of the website instead of expecting customers to find your email and phone in the footer.

-Think About What You Want Your Customers To Do And Create Clear Calls-to-Action
+What Do Want Customers To Do?
+Create Calls-to-Action

 What is the main goal that you want to achieve when your customers come to your website?

 Do you want them to contact you?
 Are they supposed to buy something?
 Click a specific link?

 Whatever it is that you want your customers to do should be as easy to find as possible.

 Your potential customers aren’t Captain Jack on a Pirates of the Caribbean odyssey.
 They have absolutely no interest in hunting for secret treasure.Your potential customers aren't Captain Jack on a Pirates of the Caribbean odyssey.
 They have absolutely no interest in hunting for secret treasure on your website. #business #startup #website Click To Tweet